We no longer do any machine work or labor but this information is still helpful.

 Connecting rod housing bores must be checked for roundness and

 size using bore gauges or inside micrometers.
-If the housing bore
+If the housing

-qualified machine shop.
+by a qualified machine shop.

 3. CHECK MAIN BEARING BORES: